FredBlo/node-red-contrib-myhome-bticino-v2/WHATNEW_2-1_TMP.md

 - **MH Inject**
-    - ***Improvement*** : the node can now be called with **multiple commands** (either using a string with command separated by comma, semi-colon or space, either using an array of strings).
+    - ***Improvement*** : the node can now be called with **multiple commands** (either using a string with commands set one after the other, either using an array of strings).
 It will return an error when ALL commands have failed.
 As soon as at least 1 command was successful, no error is returned.

 - **MH Light**